 If you live in an area that has an IKEA, chances are you’ve purchased one of their unusually named furniture pieces.
 The simplicity and modular design of many IKEA products provide an excellent platform for someone looking to create a custom piece on a budget.

 Ikea furniture is affordable and lasts for around five years, so consider using Ikea as your customized piece.
 Your piece may not last as long as some other custom-made furniture on this list.

 Try adding legs, knobs, and other features to the existing design for an upgrade in style!
-Check out IKEA Hackers for some exciting ideas to try!

 Sometimes a great piece of furniture is waiting to be rediscovered.
 That older accent chair at the thrift shop may have a worn-out fabric cover, but the bones might still be good!
 A little applied elbow grease and some care can turn an old chair into a new chair!

 Depending on how much work you want to put into the project, you might also consider sanding and re-staining the wood finish.

 Upcycling is another trend made famous, thanks to its affordability, creativity, and low impact on the environment.
 Upcycling uses unusual items to create custom furniture or home décor.

 Anything from milk crates to old pallets can transform into a practical or decorative piece with a little bit of ingenuity and hard work.
 Upcycling will give you that satisfying feeling of accomplishment while also keeping unnecessary waste out of the landfills and oceans.